BayashiPascal/GSet/README.md

         struct GSet* const that,
   enum GSetIteration const iteration);

-// Apply Code to data (of type Type) of each element of the GSet Set.
-In Code
+// Loop on each data Data (of type Type) of the GSet Set.
-// the current data can be accessed through the variable 'data', and its
+// The current data can be accessed through the variable <Data>,
-// index is 'iData'.
-The loop iters using the GSet operator which is first
+// and its index with GSetIterIdx().
+Uses Set's iterator, which is first
-// reset.
+// reset, to iterate on the data.
-#define GSetForEach(Set, Type, Code)
+#define GSetForEach(Data, Set)
 ```
 Available only on typed GSet:
 ```
 // Empty a GSet and free the data it contains
 // Input:
 //   that: the GSet
-static inline void GSet<N>Flush(struct GSet<N>* const that)
+static inline void GSet<N>Flush(struct GSet<N>* const that);

 // Convert a GSet to an array
 // Input: